gurezende/MkDocs-Example/docs/index.md

 * The files in the folder **docs** are the ones to hold the documentation text, using MarkDown notation.
 * Once the docs files are ready, build the page: `mkdocs build`
 * Deploy to your GitHub repository: `mkdocs gh-deploy`

+### Functions

+These are the functions used in the code `hello.py`

+::: hello.main_func
+::: hello.calculations